What Are The Reserves Used For?

 - Before the start of each financial year, the rates are proposed by the Boards of the investment entities, based on detailed study and assessments by investment professionals in the three entities, who also draw on a range of external expert views.

-- In the event that the Government and President do not agree to any of the expected rates of return, the respective 20-year historical average rates of return will be used to compute how much the Government can spend.
+- In the event that the Government and President fail to agree on any of the ELTRRORs despite discussions, the respective 20-year historical average real rates of return will be used to determine the NIR to be taken into the Budget for the financial year.
 The 20-year historical rate of return provides a neutral and pragmatic basis for resolving any dispute between the President and the Government, and avoids paralysing the Government of the day.

 - After the close of the financial year, the Minister for Finance will certify to the President the amount of NIR that the Government has actually taken into the Budget, within the caps specified in the Constitution.

-The Government is not over-saving.
+The Government is not “over-saving”.
 While our reserves are growing, the size of our economy, the challenges facing our economy and complexity of our needs are growing even faster.
-In fact, the growth of the reserves is already expected to slow.

 Understand more about the Net Investment Return Contribution (NIRC) in the annual Budget.